paulkarayan/hugoplata/content/english/_index.md

       label: "Get Started Now"
       link: "#"

-  - title: "The Top Reasons to Find PK Interesting"
+  - title: "But wait, there's more!"
     image: "/images/cat.jpg"
     content: "PK loves product discovery, building software around data, and business development/forward deployed engineering.
 But what else is a PK good for?"
     bulletpoints: